 Reflections on the Humanization of the Online Learning Environment

-Prior to beginning the course I received multiple emails from Michelle regarding the requirements, and expectations while participating in this class.
-Her constant presence with us in the form of answering questions, troubleshooting technical difficulties and responding to posted work modeled the type of instructor behaviors I try to demonstrate.
+Prior to beginning the course I received multiple emails from Jill regarding the requirements, and expectations while participating in this class.
+Her presence with us in the form of answering questions, troubleshooting technical difficulties and responding to posted work modeled the type of instructor behaviors I try to demonstrate.
 Course modules also included helpful information about developing online environment that adhere to Universal Design for Learning, the importance of developing social presence and demonstrating empathy as an instructor.